 - Give Tesla a reasonable time to correct the issue before making any information public.

 - Alter only vehicles that you own or have permission to access.

 - Do not compromise the safety of the vehicle or expose others to an unsafe condition.

-- Security research is limited to the security mechanisms of the Infotainment binaries, Gateway binaries, and Autopilot ECU binaries.
+- Security research is limited to the security mechanisms of the Infotainment binaries, Gateway binaries, Tesla-developed ECU’s, and energy products.

 For the avoidance of doubt,

 - If, through your good-faith security research, you (a pre-approved, good-faith security researcher) cause a software issue that requires your research-registered vehicle to be updated or "reflashed," as an act of goodwill, Tesla shall make reasonable efforts to update or "reflash" Tesla software on the research-registered vehicle by over-the-air update, offering assistance at a service center to restore the vehicle's software using our standard service tools, or other actions we deem appropriate.
 Tesla has complete discretion as to the software or other assistance that will be provided and it may be only for a limited number of times.
 Tesla's support does not extend to any out-of-pocket expenses (e.g. towing) incurred by you.
 Tesla reserves the right to limit the number of service requests per pre-approved, good-faith researcher and unregister a research-registered vehicle at any time.